codersrank-org/repo_info_extractor/README.md

 $ ls -al ./repo_data.json
 ```
 ## Windows
 First, be sure you have Python installed.
-You can download Python from https://www.python.org/downloads/ or https://www.anaconda.com/distribution/ (with preinstalled packages)
+You can download Python from https://www.python.org/downloads/ or https://www.anaconda.com/distribution/ (with preinstalled packages).

+If it complains about Python being under a protected directory, then run CMD as an Administrator.
 ```
 git clone https://github.com/codersrankOrg/repo_info_extractor.git
 cd repo_info_extractor